 For example, look at the image below.
-B curl lashes were used for both eyes but you can see the difference in the end result.
+B curl lash is used for both eyes but you can see the difference in the end result.

-On the first model, the natural lashes were pointing downwards.
+On the first model, the natural lash is pointing downwards.
 As a result, you do not see any lifting or open eye effect.

-On the second model, the natural lashes were pointing upwards.
+On the second model, the natural lash is pointing upwards.
 As a result, you can see the B curl lashes give enough of a lift, thus creating the effect of a more open eye.

 So, don’t forget that the expression of the curl changes depends on the angle of the natural lashes.
 If your eyelash extension supplies cabinet is full of just popular curls like C and D curls, you will be limited in offering a truly customized look.